Thomas-Frew/OLAF-Neighbourhood/README.md

 ...
 ```

-While this file can be constructed manually, it is easier to use commands.
-Navigate to `/server` place all self-signed server certificates in a directory called `certs`, and then run `c_rehash certs`.
+This file should be constructed manually and will be the same between all servers.

 ### Building the Server

-The Client is written in Python and, therefore, does not get built.
+The server is written in Python and, therefore, does not get built.
 All server source code is stored in `server`, with the entry point being `server.py`.

 ### Running the Server